Chart Color Schemes

 Mays Hill is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Mays Hill has one of the most culturally diverse populations in Australia, with 74.2% speaking a language other than English at home and 67.6% born overseas.
-The predominant religion in Mays Hill is Hinduism, practiced by 35.7%, compared to 5.2% across Greater Sydney.
+Mays Hill has a culturally diverse population, with 74.2% speaking a language other than English at home and 67.6% born overseas.
+The predominant religion is Hinduism, practiced by 35.7% of residents, compared to the Greater Sydney average of 5.2%.
 In terms of ancestry, the top groups are Other (32.5%), Indian (25.8%), and English (7.8%).

 Frequently Asked Questions - Diversity